 Source: Goggle image

-However, although the sport tourism in Indonesia has been well acknowledged by Indonesia Tourism Minister along with the local and international industry sectors by the successful cycling sports tourism event of Tour de Flores, Tour de Ijen and Tour de Singkarak that has significantly boost the image of their local tourism destination (Kompas article on 26/07/2017).
-Thus, Bintan island revenue and international tourist’s exposure, which has benefitted from its sports tourism events such as Triathlon Ironman 70.3 Bintan and Tour De Bintan, Moon Run (Kompas article on 13/07/2017).
-The idea of rejuvenate sports and tourism activities in the economic and social impact that has been well adapted, seems to have less attention from Indonesia tourism educator since it is rarely to find the tourism school that offer sport tourism as a program study, streaming or even stimulate its’ academic conversation apart from just an event study.
-Therefore, this small talk want to serve the educational actor and institutional thinking for their food for thought concerning sport tourism conceptual framework for tourism education.
+However, although the sport tourism in Indonesia has been well acknowledged by Indonesia Tourism Minister and the local and international industry sectors through the succesful event of sport tourism of cycling namely Tour de Flores, Tour de Ijen and Tour de Singkarak that has significantly boost the image of their local tourism destination (Kompas article on 26/07/2017).
+Thus, Triathlon Ironman 70.3 Bintan and Tour De Bintan, Moon Run (Kompas article on 13/07/2017), which boost up Bintan island revenue and international tourist arrival.
+But, the idea of rejuvenate sports and tourism activities in the economic and social impact seems to have less attention from Indonesia tourism educator since it is rarely to find the tourism school that offer sport tourism as a program study, streaming or even stimulate its’ academic conversation apart from event study.
+This small talk want to serve the educational actor and institutional thinking for their thought concerning sport tourism conceptual framework for tourism education.

 Pic.
 1 Sport Tourism Education